atticedit/jukebox-jury/doc/user_stories.md

 ##### Usage

-    ruby jury.rb --update "Pancake Lizard"
+    jury update "Pancake Lizard"

 ##### Acceptance Criteria

 * If no song by that name is in the database, asks if I want to create a record instead
-* Shows me each piece of information stored for the song on numbered lines and asks me which line I want to update
+* Shows me each piece of information stored for the song on its own numbered line and asks me which line I want to update
 * Retains all the information I've declined to update
 * Saves all the new information I've given for the song